 Then, one day, it happens to you.
 You were a passenger and before you know it, you’ve joined the ranks of those who’ve experienced a car accident in Florida.
 Now what?

 As the passenger what are your rights after a crash?
 Against whom do you file a claim?
-What if the driver is a family member?
+What if the driver is a family member or part of a rideshare service?

 If you’ve been in a car accident as a passenger, read on.